marco262/my_wiki/data/onednd/class/wizard.md

 For example, if you're a level 4 Wizard, you can recover up to two levels worth of spell slots, regaining either a level 2 spell slot or two level 1 spell slots.

-Once you use this feature, you can't do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a [[glossary:Long Rest]].

 ### Level 1: Spellcasting